Data Science Lab

 • Select Algorithms: Select algorithms using the drop-down menu.

 • Environment: Allows users to select the environment they want to work in.
-Currently, supported Python frameworks are Sklearn (default), TensorFlow, and PyTorch (The user can execute Sklearn commands by default in the notebook).
+Currently, supported environments are Python TensorFlow, Python PyTorch, and PySpak.

 • Users who select the TensorFlow environment do not need to install packages like the TensorFlow and Keras explicitly in the notebook.
 These packages can be imported inside the notebook.